 The Clinton nominee outlined that she didn’t realize what had happened until later when she returned home.

-“So I got a call when I came home from one of my granddaughters and she said, ‘Bubbie, you were sleeping at the State of the Union!'”
-Ginsberg told the audience.
+“So I got a call when I came home from one of my granddaughters, and she said, ‘Bubbie, you were sleeping at the State of the Union!'”
+Ginsburg told the audience.

 “Serves you right, I say!”
 Scalia stated, noting that he stopped attending the State of the Union address years ago.
 However, in regard to choosing wine before the event, he remarked, “That’s the first intelligent thing you’ve done!”